By Greg Carannante

 If it were a Hollywood trivia question, it’d be a no-brainer — Marlee Matlin, of course.
 And for the actress who bemoans Hollywood’s disenfranchisement of the disabled, the fact that she’s the only one who leaps so immediately to mind is something of a double-edged sword.

-Nonetheless, Matlin, who arrives Feb.
-6 for the Broward College Speaker Series, is perhaps America’s most famous celebrity with a disability.
+Nonetheless, Matlin, who arrived Wednesday (Feb.
+6) for the Broward College Speaker Series, is perhaps America’s most famous celebrity with a disability.

 One thing about that, though: Don’t refer to her that way.

 “I don’t like to think of myself as a celebrity with a disability,” says Matlin, who lost her hearing when she was 18 months old.
 “I prefer to refer to myself as an actor who happens to communicate in American Sign Language and who happens to be deaf.”

 That attitude says much about how the 53-year-old actress has not only remained successful in an industry not terribly welcoming to people with disabilities, but also why she’s been such a fierce advocate both for them and marginalized people in general.

 For example, listen to the way she closed her Spotlight Award acceptance speech at last year’s ReelAbilities Film Festival: